 If you would like to book a room, please send an email to: email@example.com

-Milestone staff and faculty are encouraged to book rooms via our Institute’s internal booking system.
+Milestone staff are encouraged to book rooms via our Institute’s internal booking system.

 Our students, faculty and staff may, if a proposed event or project requires it, borrow equipment available at the Milestone Institute.
 A piece of equipment can only be borrowed by a single person who is responsible for it during the loan period, as well as for returning it to its proper place afterward.
 Students are liable for any damage to the equipment they borrow, either by replacing the equipment or paying for its repair, as required.
 Before any object can be taken out, this must first be registered with the office manager, who will also record the period of the loan.
 Sound equipment and projectors as well as Go Pro, digital and regular cameras can be borrowed by filling out this form: